Understanding PCI DSS Encryption Requirements in 2025

 • Requirement 3.7: Establish a process to identify and assign a risk ranking to newly discovered security vulnerabilities.

+PCI DSS 4.0.1 also provides additional guidance on when it may be acceptable to store SAD in non-persistent memory, which can be important for certain transaction processing workflows.
 By adhering to these sub-requirements, organizations can ensure robust access control measures, thereby significantly reducing the risk of data breaches.

 The preferred encryption method for PCI DSS compliance is AES (Advanced Encryption Standard), which guarantees the confidentiality and integrity of stored cardholder data.
 To further enhance security, organizations should employ proper key management techniques, such as securely storing encryption keys separately from encrypted data and implementing access controls to prevent unauthorized access.